Philadelphia Dram Shop Lawyer

 At Wilk Law, we have seen first-hand the damage that can be done because of irresponsible alcohol consumption.
 When that irresponsibility extends to the people and businesses who sell and serve alcohol, those parties should not be able to escape accountability for the pain, suffering, and losses their actions contributed to.

-The dedicated team of legal professionals at Wilk Law share an unmatched work ethic and a steadfast commitment to helping injury victims any way we can.
+The dedicated team of Philadelphia personal injury lawyers at Wilk Law share an unmatched work ethic and a steadfast commitment to helping injury victims any way we can.
 Whether it is advocacy in the courtroom, or providing our clients with attentive and responsive representation, we stand by injury victims at every turn, fighting to get them the compensation that can help them rebuild their lives.